 Select a category to get started.

-If you are a service woman or woman veteran who needs personal assistance contact our case manager, Sasha Georgiades at email@example.com or call our office at (202) 798-5570.
+If you are a service woman or woman veteran who needs personal assistance contact our case manager, Brianna Holman at firstname.lastname@example.org or call our office at (202) 798-5570.

 SWAN facilitates progress through research.
 Since 2016 SWAN has conducted original research on a variety of topics.
 Findings from the research is used to highlight the needs of service women and women veterans.
 Our research has been used to influence policy and to legislate change.